jmferreirab/fcc/README.md

 ## HTML Basics

-[!Note]
+> [!NOTE]

-I have taken the freedom to add dark mode styling since I find it helpful to reduce eye strain.
+> I have taken the freedom to add dark mode styling since I find it helpful to reduce eye strain.
-The original fcc labs from this section do not touch on custom styling in order to ease the learning curve.
+> The original fcc labs from this section do not touch on custom styling in order to ease the learning curve.

 1. Build a [recipe page](basic-html/recipe.html)